ScriptyShake/Inverse-Kinematics-Blog/index.md

 ### Theory

 To do any kind of Inverse Kinematics, we first need a Skeletal Hierarchy to work with.
-Using GLTF, each bone in the model should be represented as a node.
+Using GLTF, each joint in the model should be represented as a node.
 In GLTF, nodes follow a Node Hierarchy, such that there are parent and child nodes, similar to a Hierarchy Tree structure.
 Child nodes are linked to their parent nodes, and if a Transform component is attached to them, then the child will move along with the parent, however the parent will not follow if a child is moved.
 This is the basics of how Forward Kinematics work.
-In the custom engine I am suing, this has already been set-up for me, so I don't have to worry about parsing through the GLTF file myself, and I have a Tranform class which stores children and parent nodes.
+In the custom engine I am using, this has already been set-up for me, so I don't have to worry about parsing through the GLTF file myself, and I have a Tranform class which stores children and parent nodes.

-In this project, I want to make the legs of a robotic creature move thanks to Inverse Kinematics, therefore I first need to create an IK Chain.
-An IK Chain is simply a list of joints of the leg or arm you want to solve IK on.
-For my robotic creature, I've made sure to have a consistent naming convention which means that I can find which joint has the name 'foot' in it, then I go back up the joint hierarchy until the desired hierarchy depth has been reached.
+In this project, I want to make the legs of a robotic creature move and rotate thanks to Inverse Kinematics, therefore I first need to create an IK Chain.
+An IK Chain is simply a list of joints you want to solve IK on, usually a leg or an arm.
+For my robotic creature, I've made sure to have a consistent naming convention which means that I can find which joint has the name 'foot' in it, then I go back up the joint hierarchy until the desired hierarchy depth has been reached, using a resursive function.

 ### Implementation